 - If you’re networked with some RFP writers, you could ask them to share some of their top tips

-5. Optimize your RFP response for skimming
+5. Optimize your request for proposal response for skimming

 We asked a seasoned reader of RFP responses what he thought businesses should be doing better when it comes to authoring compelling RFP responses.